Toufeeq1/First_Threejs_Project/README.md

 Explore the provided Three.js script in `main.js` for a hands-on example of creating a 3D sphere with animation and interactive color changes.

 ## Inspirational Source
 This project was created following a tutorial from [YouTube](https://youtu.be/_OwJV2xL8M8?si=p8viMKwj5rUvWSRs).
-All credit for the tutorial content goes to the original creator.

 Happy coding!